-Yes, there are many on-line safety training classes that pertain to the laboratories on EHS Assistant On-line Training Page in the EHS website.
+Yes, there are many on-line safety training classes that pertain to the laboratories on the EHS Assistant in the EHS website.
 There are on-line classes that are required for Laboratory Accreditation and to comply with Federal regulations.
 All active lab personal are required to take Laboratory Safety, Emergency Response, Hazard Communication, and Hazardous Waste Handling.
 Take Cylinder Safety if you handle gas cylinders.
 If you work with biological materials, you are required to take the Basic Biosafety course.
 If you work with BL2 or BL3 materials, there are additional biological laboratories safety training classes required.

 Are there really rules for chemical storage?